MatTaylorSharrow/OnTheBeach/README.md

 - So let's not implement a OTBException, we'll just catch the boost::not_a_dag exception and throw a std::invalid_arguement exception instead.
 And we'll change the self reference check to throw a std::invalid_argument exception instead of std::logic_error.
 - OK let's go.   - (I think I over complicated in a prior step, but that's the trouble of picking up a project over multiple sessions).
 - Done.
 I've also updated the cli program to catch the correct exceptions and display an error.

+- So let's update the cli runner to run each example and print the results or error messages.

+- So now do we tackle refactoring of the parser?